kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 * value-sets.p4
 </details>

-## 2. Should an argument to directionless action parameter be compile-time known?
-(4)
+## \[DONE\] 2. ~~Should an argument to directionless action parameter be compile-time known?~~

-I think it should be, but the test cases below seem to violate this.
+~~I think it should be, but the test cases below seem to violate this.~~

+Actually, the spec mentions that if a program supplies the directionless parameter, it need not be compile-time known.

 ```p4
 action Reject(bool rej) { ... }